theSalted/USC-CSCI-410-Computer-Graphics-Notes/0918-lecture.md

 - A very small set of C++

 *Atrribute*
-- Information specific to each vertex.pixel passed to vertex/fragment shader
+s- Information specific to each vertex.pixel passed to vertex/fragment shader
 - e.g. Vertex Color
 *Uniform*
 - Constant information passed to vertex/fragment shader
 - Cannot be written to in a shader
 - e.g. Light position, eye position
 *Out/in*
-- Info passed from vertex shader to fragment sader
+- Info passed from vertex shader to fragment shader
 - INterpolated from vertices to pixels
 - Write in vertex shader,  but only read in fragment shader
 - e.g. vertex color, texture coords